rupeshtiwari/coding-examples-datastructures/index.md

 I will try to choose some book that I can understand.
 I know many people says Algorithm Manual/Design books are great.
 However, my truth is I could not understand those books✋.
 I have to find out some book for DS and Algorithm and learn basics.
 Then I will solve school level problems.
 Then I will slowing go solving higher level problems.
 After I finish DS & Algorithms then I will start attempting Competitive Programming problems.

+>Goal is to do 6 Questions per day.
+3 easy, 2 medium and 1 hard.

 ## Which Language should I use in a coding interview?

 Many companies don’t prefer Python in coding interviews.
 Because, it has an in-built library for stack or so on.
 If you are doing Python then learn one more language in backup ( C#, C, C++ or Java ).
 Python is mostly used in Data Science and Machine Learning since these topics are very complex and you must write less code to solve these big problems.